hugh-braico/skug-stamper/README.md

 looking at the wrong part of your video.

 The program isn't going to get it right 100% of the time, give it a look to make sure it looks right.
-Usernames that can't be identified are marked as ???.
+Usernames that can't be identified are marked as \_.
-The most common sources of ???'s is not having filled out your `config/usernames.json` correctly.
+The most common sources of \_'s is not having filled out your `config/usernames.json` correctly.

 ### Optional: OCR-friendly level backgrounds mod